VividLiu/LeeCode_Practice/README.md

-The repository contains the practive solutino for LeeCode Online questions
+The repository contains the practive solution for LeeCode Online questions